Pop Across the Pond: Girls Weekend in London, England

 Outside the church, the Abbey serves as the final resting place for over 3,300 people, including 17 British monarchs, Isaac Newton, Charles Darwin, and the greatest English poets and writers in the Poet’s Corner.
 Household names like William Shakespeare and Charles Dickens lay here, making Westminster Abbey a pilgrimage site for literature enthusiasts as well.

-Entry requires a £30 ticket which includes admission to the Cloisters, College Garden, Chapter House, and the Pyx Chamber every day except Sundays from 9:30 AM - 3:00 PM.
+Entry is £30 which includes admission to the Cloisters, College Garden, Chapter House, and the Pyx Chamber every day except Sundays from 9:30 AM - 3:00 PM.

 Pro Tip:

-If you purchase a ticket online you can upgrade it to an annual pass free of charge, enabling you to visit the Abbey three times for the price of one.
-Ask a member of the Visitor Experience team to upgrade your ticket when visiting and a new paper ticket which will be issued.
+Purchase a ticket online to upgrade it to an annual pass free of charge, enabling you to visit the Abbey three times for the price of one.
+Ask a member of the Visitor Experience team to upgrade your ticket when visiting and a new paper ticket will be issued.

 Big Ben